Liquid Level Transmitters: Radar vs Ultrasonic

 Also, the signal is less affected by turbulence on the liquid surface.
 Radar systems are also capable of differentiating between foam and the liquid's surface.

 It should be noted that both Radar transmitter and Ultrasonic sensors have a “deadland” area directly in front of the sensor head, where liquid cannot be detected.
 This is usually within a few hundred millimetres, which can lead to inconsistent measurement or errors.
-However, Radar often has a shorter deadland range than an Ultrasonic device.
+However, radar often has a shorter deadland range than ultrasonic devices.

 Pulsar Reflect Radar Level Measurement Transmitter